 Instructor Revenue Share Overview

-While we encourage you to take a look the official Pricing and Promotions policy (link here), a summary of common revenue share scenarios is provided below.
+While we encourage you to take a look the official Promotions Policy (link here), a summary of common revenue share scenarios is provided below.
 Please note these are revenue share on Net Revenue, which is defined here:

 - Instructor Promotion: 97% revenue share on sales made by instructors where the student purchases their course using an Instructor Coupon (there is 3% administrative processing fee, 4% in the territory of Japan)